naistangz/Technical_Training/docs/Week10_ConfigurationManagement/README.md

 $ tree
 ```

-14. Use ping to test if a particular host is reachable
+14. Use ping to test if a particular host is reachable/testing network connectivity and internet speed.
+The lower the value, the faster the packets take to arrive across the network.
 ```bash
 $ ansible web -m ping
 ```